shushen/dpdk-ovs/docs/04_Sample_Configurations/02_Userspace-vHost.md

 Intel® DPDK vSwitch supports the offload of virtio-net device servicing in the guest, reducing context switching and packet copies in the virtual dataplane when using the vhost-net module.

 This section contains instructions on how to compile and run a sample application that demonstrates performance of an Intel® DPDK-accelerated version of Userspace vHost for IO virtualization.
-For more information on the Userspace vHost implementation refer to the [*Intel® Data Plane Development Kit (Intel DPDK) - Sample Applications User Guide*][intel-dpdksample].
+For more information on the Userspace vHost implementation refer to the [*Intel® Data Plane Development Kit (Intel DPDK) - Sample Applications User Guide*][dpdkorg-dpdksample].

 ## Overview